adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/dataconcepts.md

 At this point, no entities would be returned and you would know you are at the end.

+!!! warn
-> Although it is tempting to suggest removing the limit on the number of entities that can be returned (so you can receive all entities in one shot), it's better to implement paging.
+    Although it is tempting to suggest removing the limit on the number of entities that can be returned (so you can receive all entities in one shot), it's better to implement paging.
 The Azure App Service will run in a smaller App Service Plan because it won't require as much memory.
 You will be able to support more users and your code will be more resilient to network issues that occur during transmission.

 ## Offline synchronization